ZhomartZhetpisbekov/boku_stream/README.md

 This is boku.stream
-Movie Trailers Streaming platform built with Next.js, Tailwind, Firebase, and TMDB API.
+Movie Trailers Streaming platform built with Next.js, TypeScript, Tailwind, Firebase, and TMDB API.
 Done by Zhomart Zhetpisbekov

 Follow this instructions, if you want to run the project locally: